8 Mistakes When Installing Tubeless Tires and How to Avoid Them

 Many tubeless valves come with secure bolt nuts and seals.
 However, I recently learned that the seals are unnecessary and can do more harm than good.

 This can be a problem, especially with carbon rims.
-The air pressure in the second chamber can lead to damage or even a rim tear.
+The air pressure in the second chamber can lead to damage or even a tear in the rim.
 Unlike the first chamber, the second chamber is not built for high pressures.

 For these reasons, many manufacturers drill a small hole in the second chamber to prevent it from becoming overpressurized.